 I like the cleaning brushes by The Dust Patrol.
 They have very high-quality bristols with wooden handles and are made in Germany.

 The Sensor brush kit comes with a few little spongy Q-Tips.
 Don’t use those on your sensor, but you can use those to clean in and around the mirror box.
-I personally almost never use them.
+I personally rarely use them.

 Your Sensor brush should last you a lifetime if you take care of it.
 Never touch the bristles and always give them a few blasts with the Rocket Air Blaster before using them to clean off any debris.